w3f/polkadot-wiki/docs/learn/learn-xcm.md

 enclaves like [SPREE](learn-spree.md).

 XCM cannot actually send messages between systems.
-It is a format for how message transfer should be performed, similar to how RESTful services use REST as an architectural style of development.
+It is a format for how message transfer should be performed, similar to how RESTful services use REST as an architectural style of development, where HTTP requests contain specific parameters to perform some action.

 Similar to UDP, out of the box XCM is a "fire and forget" model, unless there is a separate XCM message designed to be a response message which can be sent from the recipient to the sender.
-Any kind of error handling should also be done on the recipient side.
+All error handling should also be done on the recipient side.

 :::info